hemantjunejaRD/UART/README.md

 <img width="560" height="550" src="https://user-images.githubusercontent.com/31381446/103456643-2597e000-4d1e-11eb-962a-99fddfd63232.png">
 </p>

-## Now, Let's look inside the Architecture of UART and try to implement it;
+## Now, Let's look inside the Architecture of UART and try to implement it,
 **Some of the specifications of this uart are as follows**; <br />
 **1**.
 It can send a 16 bit data, by breaking it into two 8-8 bits.To select this configuration we need to program configure WLS bit in LCR register. <br />
 **2**.
 It sends low bit at the start of the transmission of data. <br />